eclipse-archived/ceylon-lang.org/documentation/1.0/tour/attributes-control-structures.md

 Ceylon has six built-in control structures.
 There's nothing much new here for Java or C# developers, so a few quick examples without much additional commentary should suffice.

-However, one thing to be aware of is that Ceylon doesn't allow you to omit the braces in a control structure.
+First, one "gotcha" for folks coming from other C-like languages: Ceylon doesn't allow you to omit the braces in a control structure.
 The following doesn't even parse: